Skip to main content

 How It Works

 The API server records audit entries automatically via middleware.
-Every authenticated request generates an audit entry that is stored in a dedicated NATS KV bucket.
+Every authenticated request generates an audit entry that is stored in a dedicated NATS JetStream stream.
 No application code needs to explicitly log audit events -- the middleware handles it transparently.

 Each audit entry contains: